kevin-rh/BCI_2024_Final_Group7/README.md

 EEGNet [2], LightGBM, SVM, KNN, XGBoost.

 ## III.
 Validation
-Methods of validating the accuracy of the model will use F1-Score, MAE (Mean Absolute Error), and AUC.
+Methods of validating the accuracy of the model will use Accuracy_Score, F1-Score, MAE (Mean Absolute Error), and AUC.
+Although, for SVM and KNN the used accuracy metrics will only include all except AUC.

 ## IV.
 Usage
 With the file structure of the `ds002723` dataset, the working directory inside each MATLAB code and Python code needs to be changed accordingly.